mvolkmann/blog/src/neovim.md

 - "Last Session".

-  TODO: Learn why this is useful and how to return to the current session.
+  This restores the most recent session.
+  See the "Sessions" section for details.

 ### File Explorer